Amina Annabi: Music

 After recording an album with the Japanese musician Yasuaki Shimizu, she became extremely popular in Japan where she even toured in 1987.
 She did lead vocals on a track by Haruomi Hosono and she launched a career in cinema.

 The same year she recorded her debut album, Yalil (Night) produced by Martin Meissonnier.
 The album received excellent reviews and it was released in 22 countries around the world.
 It was also released in the USA where it peaked at No. 5 at the Billboard world music charts.

 In 1991, Amina won 'Le prix Piaf' as Best Female Singer of the Year, then she went on to get involved in Peter Gabriel's peace project during the Gulf War.
 Joining a host of international stars in the studio, Amina took part in the recording of an EP which featured a new version of John Lennon's "Give Peace a Chance".
 The same year she participated in the Eurovision Song Contest held in Rome with one song of her own, entitled "Le Dernier qui a parlé...".
-She tied with the Swedish participant for the first place but due to EBU's rules, the French entry ranked 2nd and the award went to Sweden.Despite having the same number of points,that wasn't a tie for the first place in documents,but rather 1st and 2nd places,even if they had the same number of points This remained the best result of France in the 90s,and the best placing of France since 1990 all the way until 2021,when Barbara Pravi with "Voilà " came second with bigger amount of points.
+She finished 2nd with the same number of points as the winner, following a tie-break procedure..
+This remains France's highest placement since 1977, equalled in 2021 by Barbara Pravi with "Voilà".

 Right after the Eurovision Contest, Amina recorded her second album, Wa di yé (Love is Unique) and she toured around France to promote it.

 In 1994 Malcolm McLaren asked Amina to guest on his album, Paris, along with Catherine Deneuve and Françoise Hardy.
 After that Amina took a long break travelling to her homeland and she was back in 1999 with new albums and concerts around the globe.

 She read the French jury's votes during the final of Sweden's Eurovision qualifier Melodifestivalen 2010.